Babies and Colic Pain, Explanation and Care

 See Your Doctor

 If you’re worried there is more to your baby’s crying, make an appointment with your doctor.
-Reflux (heartburn), food intolerance, and bladder infections are just some medical problems that can cause excessive crying.
+Reflux (heartburn), food allergy, colicky pain, intestinal colic, medical history, and bladder infections are just some medical problems that can cause excessive crying.

 If the above tips don’t seem to work, it’s best to check there isn’t a medical reason behind the colic.

 It’s a fact that colic can be hard to treat, so I recommend a trial and error approach.
 Colic invariably goes away with time.
-You just need to be patient.
+So you need to be patient.

 You might also be interested in finding out how much sleep your baby needs.